Psalm 119:48

 --1 Corinthians 15:3-4 ESV

-If you are struggling the idea of what is “of first importance” in your life, Burke Care would love to hear your story.
+If you are struggling with the idea of what is “of first importance” in your life, Burke Care would love to hear your story.
 Please consider talking with the Burke Care team soon.

 Heavenly Father, I am far from perfect, but You are perfectly perfect in all things.
 Teach me to seek Your ways and not my own.
 Make me be reminded of the gospel of grace that You provided through Jesus’s life, death, and resurrection.
 And I will hold tightly to that until His return.